 Students not meeting these requirements will be directed to more suitable qualifications or skill development programs.

-After completing this course you can pursue a career as a:
+After completing Certificate IV in Ageing Support course you can pursue a career as a:

 - Accommodation Support Worker

 - Care Supervisor